arduino/docs-content/content/arduino-cloud/06.features/08.manual-device/manual-devices.md

 ---
-title: Configuring Manual Devices
+title: Manual Devices
-description: Connect to the Arduino IoT Cloud any kind of device that uses Python, MicroPython or JavaScript (Node.js)
+description: Connect to the Arduino Cloud any kind of device that uses Python, MicroPython or JavaScript (Node.js)
 author: Karl Söderby
-tags: [IoT Cloud, Device API, JavaScript, Node.js, Python, MicroPython]
+tags: [Arduino Cloud, Device API, JavaScript, Node.js, Python, MicroPython]
 ---

-Authentication & data synchronisation is automatically handled when you choose the automatic configuration option in the [Arduino IoT Cloud](https://create.arduino.cc/iot/).
+Authentication & data synchronisation is automatically handled when you choose the automatic configuration option in the [Arduino Cloud](app.arduino.cc).

 You can during the setup of your device instead choose the manual configuration option.
 This allows you to connect to the cloud using the **Device API** (MicroPython, Python or Node.js).

-This opens up possibilities for more kinds of devices, mainly Linux based, to connect to the Arduino IoT Cloud.
+This opens up possibilities for more kinds of devices, mainly Linux based, to connect to the Arduino Cloud.

-***Manual configuration is recommended for more advanced users, mainly those that are looking to integrate existing projects with the Arduino IoT Cloud.***
+***Manual configuration is recommended for more advanced users, mainly those that are looking to integrate existing projects with the Arduino Cloud.***

 ## Goals

-In this article you will learn how to configure a manual device, and how to connect to the Arduino IoT Cloud with:
+In this article you will learn how to configure a manual device, and how to connect to the Arduino Cloud with:
 - MicroPython
 - Python
 - JavaScript (Node.js)